LeonSutedja/Pressius/README.md

 		addedParameterDefinitions)
 		.ToList();

-Or, we can also do like:
+Or, the following will also works:

 	var pressius = new Pressius();
 	var permutations = pressius